11th International Conference of The Society for Emblem Studies

 Cohosted by the University of Northampton in association with the New Zealand Studies Network

-This two-day symposium will be devoted to the discussion of recent developments affecting the production and reception of New Zealand and Pacific literatures in a global context and will focus on a range of issues related to the reading, writing, teaching, translating and marketing of these literatures.
-Whereas on the one hand New Zealand and Pacific texts are being written, read and circulated as deriving from a culturally specific location, they have also been received, translated, taught and marketed as part of the less narrowly defined category of world literature.
-Considering the position of these literatures in the global literary marketplace, we would like to invite contributors to reflect on the extent to which the national /regional labels, essential to the definition and development of New Zealand and Pacific literatures in the postcolonial period, are being reformulated and reconfigured to accommodate for the effects of diaspora, globalization and transnationalism on these literatures or to resist the impositions of the global literary marketplace.
+This conference will be devoted to the discussion of recent developments affecting the production and reception of New Zealand and Pacific literary, visual and performance arts in a global context.
+It will focus on a range of issues related to the creation, reception, study, translation and marketing of these forms of expression.
+Whereas on the one hand New Zealand and Pacific arts are being created and circulated as deriving from culturally specific locations, they have also been received, translated, taught and marketed as part of the more broadly defined category of ‘world’ culture.
+In considering the position of these works in the global cultural marketplace, we invite contributors to reflect on the extent to which national and regional labels (essential to the definition and development of New Zealand and Pacific cultural expression in the postcolonial period) are being reformulated and reconfigured to accommodate the effects of diaspora, globalization and transnationalism on literary, visual and performance arts, or alternatively in order to resist the commodifying impositions of the global marketplace.

-- How have global concerns affecting the Pacific, such as nuclear testing, global warming, environmental changes, etc. been reflected in the literature of the region and its international circulation?
+- How have global concerns affecting the Pacific (such as nuclear testing, global warming, environmental changes) been reflected in the arts of the region and their international circulation?

-- How do NZ/Pacific literatures feature in University courses or academic events and which specific academic approaches contribute to institutionalize certain views of these literatures and the region?
+- How do NZ and Pacific arts feature in university courses or academic events and what specific academic approaches contribute to institutionalize certain views of these arts and the region?

-- Is there a translated New Zealand/Pacific canon?
+- Is there a canon of translated New Zealand/Pacific texts?
 What are the most significant strategies employed in the linguistic or cultural translation of these texts?

-- What are the effects of new technologies and social media in the dissemination and publicizing of NZ/Pacific literatures in the cyberspace?
+- What are the effects of new technologies and social media in the dissemination and publicizing of NZ/Pacific arts in the cyberspace?

-- How have specific cultural products (i.e. films like Lord of the Rings trilogies? , The Piano, Whale Rider, TV series like bro’Town) influenced the internationalization and branding of certain New Zealand/Pacific works or authors?
+- How have prominent films and television series (like Lord of the Rings trilogy, The Piano, Whale Rider, The Tribe and Top of the Lake, etc.) influenced the internationalization and branding of New Zealand and Pacific arts?

-- What has been the impact of events (e.g. NZ as guest of honour at the 2012 Frankfurt Book Fair) or prestigious literary awards (e.g. Keri Hulme’s or Eleanor Catton’s Booker Prizes) on the marketing of specific works and authors?
+- What has been the impact on the dissemination and marketing of specific works and artists by signal events (such as NZ as ‘guest of honour’ at the 2012 Frankfurt Book Fair), prestigious awards (such as Keri Hulme’s or Eleanor Catton’s Booker Prizes) or the prominent feting of performers (such as Lemi Ponifasio’s MAU) at International arts festivals?

-- What effect have the researching, publicizing and re/branding of national icons like Katherine Mansfield or Janet Frame, as well as non-literary ones, like the NZ flag , the All Blacks, etc., had on national literary culture in its relation to the global marketplace?
+- What effects have the researching, publicizing and re-branding of nationally renowned authors (such as Janet Frame and Witi Ihimaera) and performers (such as Cliff Curtis & Lorde) and sports teams (namely the All Blacks) had on the NZ’s cultural body in its relation to the global marketplace?
 What tensions do they point to?

-Contributors may address the topic through different critical perspectives and disciplines (world literature studies, postcolonial studies, translation studies, reception studies, book history, sociology of literature, cultural studies, etc).
+Contributors may address the topic through different critical perspectives and disciplines (world literature studies, performance studies, art history, postcolonial studies, translation studies, reception studies, book history, sociology of literature, cultural studies, etc).
+Contributors may also choose to participate in the performance strand of the conference that will interconnect papers, film screenings and live arts.

-Please submit your 200-word abstracts for a twenty-minute paper to the conference organizers Prof. Janet Wilson (University of Northampton) email@example.com and Dr. Paloma Fresno-Calleja (University of the Balearic Islands) firstname.lastname@example.org by 28 February, 2017.
+Please submit your 200-word abstracts for a twenty-minute paper to the conference organizers:

 There will be an edited collection of essays deriving from the conference.